 For youth who have difficulty reading smaller print, we offer popular chapter books in larger print for kids in grades 2 – 8.
 This collection is currently located at the end of Youth Fiction.

 The content and appearance of these books are of high interest for older readers who read at a lower grade level.
-This collection is currently located at the end of Youth Fiction.
+This collection is currently located at the end of World Languages.

 Our collection of DVDs includes sign language instruction and signed stories on DVD, as well as DVDs covering other disability topics and therapeutic activities such as social skills and yoga.